 3. Secure Policy

-When designed the right way, local and national policies can incentivize and reward Restoration Champions for their work.
+When designed the right way, local and national policies can incentivize and reward restoration champions for their work.
 Restore Local supports national and sub-national government institutions in creating national plans as they commit to restoration.
 It connects policymakers with each other and with technical experts through programs such as the Landscape Policy Accelerator and the Landscape Monitoring Accelerator.

-4. Monitor, Report, Verify and Learn
+4. Monitor, Report, Verify, Learn

-To prove their impact, Restoration Champions need to track the progress of their work.
+To prove their impact, restoration champions need to track the progress of their work.
 But existing tools are not designed with their needs in mind.
-Through a standard framework that combines cutting-edge geospatial data with on-the ground verification, Restore Local enables Restoration Champions to understand the impact of their work and share it with their community, peers and investors.
+Through a standard framework that combines cutting-edge geospatial data with on-the ground verification, Restore Local enables restoration champions to understand the impact of their work and share it with their community, peers and investors.
 This data is housed on the TerraMatch platform.

 1. The Lake Kivu & Rusizi River Basin in Burundi, the Democratic Republic of the Congo (DRC) and Rwanda, expanding to the Albertine Rift.